RR Patil's wife blames government for end of ban on dance bars

-Suman Patil, wife of late RR Patil, the man who called dance bars “criminal dens” and shuttered 1,500 in two quick months, questions BJP-Sena’s resolve to convince the apex court of why the ban should stay
+Suman Patil, wife of late RR Patil, the man shuttered 1,500 dance bars in two quick months, questions BJP-Sena’s resolve to convince the apex court of why the ban should stay

 As the Supreme Court, on Thursday, upheld the right of women bar dancers to pursue their profession, overturning the ban on dance bars across the state and directing the State government to issue licences to bar owners, former deputy chief minister RR Patil’s widow, Suman Patil and daughter, Smita, watched the news on television disappointed.